codsen/codsen/packages/ast-get-values-by-key/readme.md

 );
 ```

-- If two arguments are given, an **array zero or more of values** from matched key-value pairs within objects will be returned.
+- If two arguments are given, it's **getter**.
+You'll receive an array of zero or more plain objects with keys: `val` and `path`, where `path` follows [object-path](https://www.npmjs.com/package/object-path) notation.

-- If three arguments are given, **an amended clone of your input** will be returned.
+- If three arguments are given, it's **setter**.
+You'll receive a copy of original input, changed accordingly.

 This library does not mutate any input arguments.